-• should eliminate in accordance with Directive 76/207 the constraints preventing application of
+- should eliminate in accordance with Directive 76/207 the constraints preventing application of the principle of equal treatment to self-employed women and to women in agriculture.

-- will continue to scrutinize measures adopted by Member States in various areas recognized as specific to women workers but not covered by Community Directives, with the aim of defining an individual occupational status for selfemployed women and women in agriculture including their individual entitlement as regards social security and remuneration.
-The Commission will seek to improve the conditions for access to training and professional associations and, as regards the agricultural sector, will take account of the equal opportunities dimension in the development of replacement services; - will propose a Community legal instrument in these areas on the basis of the conclusions of this review.
+- will continue to scrutinize measures adopted by the Member States in various areas recognized as specific to women workers but not covered by Community Directives, with the aim of defining an individual occupational status for self-employed women and women in agriculture including their individual entitlement as regards social security and remuneration.
+The Commission will seek to improve the conditions for access to training and professional associations and, as regards the agricultural sector, will take account of the equal opportunities dimension in the development of replacement services. - will propose a Community legal instrument in these areas on the basis of the conclusions of this review.

-Taxation and the employment of women (Action 6)
+6. Taxation and the employment of women